fmfi-compbio/rampart/docs/protocols.md

 The default pipeline will watch for new `.fastq` files appearing in the `basecalled_path` (usually the `fastq/pass` folder in the MinKNOW run's data folder).
 Each `.fastq` file will contain 4000 reads by default.
 The pipeline will then de-multiplex the reads looking for any barcodes that were used when creating the sequencing library.
 It then maps each read to a set of reference genomes, provided by the `protocol` or by the user, recording the closest reference genome and the mapping coordinates of the read on that reference.
 This information is then recorded for each read in a comma-seprated `.csv` text file with the same file name stem as the original `.fastq` file.
 It is this file which is then read by RAMPART and the data visualised.

 For **de-multiplexing**, The `annotation` pipeline currently uses a customised version of `porechop` that was installed from git when RAMPART was installed. `porechop` is an adapter trimming and demultiplexing package written by Ryan Wick.
 It's original source can be found at [https://github.com/rrwick/Porechop](https://github.com/rrwick/Porechop).
 For RAMPART the authors have modified it to focus on demultiplexing, making it faster.
 The forked, modified version can be found at [https://github.com/artic-network/Porechop](https://github.com/artic-network/Porechop).
-For covid version of RAMPART we have modified it so that we could fix a problem with 96 pcr barcode set.
-The forked, modified version can be found at [...] <!--- todo pridat link -->
+For this version of RAMPART we have modified it so that we could fix a problem with 96 pcr barcode set.
+Our forked, modified version can be found at [https://github.com/fmfi-compbio/Porechop](https://github.com/fmfi-compbio/Porechop)

 If demuxing has been done by guppy, then the **de-multiplexing** step is skipped.